 Take in the view at Cerro San Cristóbal

-This 1800-acre hectare park is the largest green space in Santiago and provides breathtaking panoramic views of the city.
+This 1800-acre park is the largest green space in Santiago and provides breathtaking panoramic views of the city.
 Venture up the 2,820-foot hill just before sunset to watch the light fade over the silhouetted skyline.
 With the mountains towering in the background, it’s a true spectacle.

-At the top stands a towering, white statue of Virgen de la Inmaculada Concepción, a shrine to the Virgin Mary, and an especially revered site in Chile.
+At the top stands a towering white statue of Virgen de la Inmaculada Concepción, a shrine to the Virgin Mary and an especially revered site in Chile.
 Pope John Paul II held mass here in 1984.
-Along the hillside is also the National Zoo (Zoológico Nacional) and the botanical gardens (Jardín Botánico Mapulemu).
+Along the hillside is also the National Zoo (Zoológico Nacional) and the Botanical Gardens (Jardín Botánico Mapulemu).

 To ensure you get the clearest views (and photos), head to Cerro San Cristóbal after it has rained and the moisture lowers the smog in the air.
 Active travelers can hike to the lookout point — it takes around 45 minutes and is clearly signposted.
-Alternatively, there’s a gondola that departs from Bellavista and is a fantastic way to see the scenery without breaking a sweat.
+Alternatively, there’s a cable car that departs from Bellavista and is a fantastic way to see the scenery without breaking a sweat.

 Explore Plaza de Armas